Advanced Analog CMOS IC DesignAugust 26th – August 30st 2013 LEAFLET

-The 100th testimonial by students has been received recently.
-The by now however more than 100 testimonials can be found on Testimonials of students.
-We invite you to read through these messages and by these be convinced of the benefit of participating in one of the EURO-DOTS courses!
-Be one of our next recipients of a scholarship!
+More than 130 testimonials by students can be found on Testimonials of students.
+We invite you to read through these messages and by these be convinced of the benefit to PhD students of an initiative and project like EURO-DOTS!

 EURO-DOTS Testimonials by Course Providers

 Five Course Providers share their enthusiasm on the EURO-DOTS initiative and explain why they decided to contribute and be part of the game.
 You can find their testimonial on Testimonial of Course Providers